Clan Drummond: 15th century and clan conflicts

 Malcolm was succeeded by his brother Sir John Drummond, who married Lady Elizabeth Sinclair, daughter of Henry Sinclair, 1st Earl of Orkney, and wife Jean Haliburton.
 They were survived by a number of children including their eldest son and heir, Sir Walter Drummond.
 According to traditional accounts, their son John, whom is believed to have left Scotland for France, settled in Madeira Island, where he was known as João Escórcio.
 He married Branca Afonso, had issue, and, if believed, claimed to be John Drummond on his deathbed.
 His descendants, mainly the ones of the female lines, sought to establish the true origin of the name, finding out that João Escórcio was a second son of the House of Drummond of Stobhall.
 He was later declared a son of Sir John Drummond of Stobhall and Cargill and Lady Elizabeth Sinclair in a letter issued in the name of the Chief of the Clan Drummond, Lord David Drummond, in 1519.
 While plausible, the traditional narrative is reliant on secondary sources, citing supposed primary sources, and should be treated with some caution.
 However, following the letter of 1519, the descendants of Escórcio petitioned for Portuguese grants of Lord Drummond's armorial bearings (which they were subsequently awarded), and corresponded with successive generations of the Chiefs of Clan Drummond, and their kinsmen in Scotland.
-In 1519, and even afterwards, in 1604 and 1634, some descendants of João Escórcio established correspondance with the members of the Drummond family of Stobhall, exchanging letters, some written in Latin.
+In 1519, and even afterwards, in 1604 and 1634, some descendants of João Escórcio established correspondence with the members of the Drummond family of Stobhall, exchanging letters, some written in Latin.
 They are published in the book "The Genealogy of the most noble and ancient house of Drummond", given to print in Edinburgh in 1831.
 The "Historical Archive of Madeira" translated and published them in its Volume III.
 In those letters to the Portuguese relatives, the Scottish noblemen confirmed that a son of Lord Drummond, who was brother of Queen Annabella of Scotland, went by 1420 to France in search for honour and fame, his brothers and sisters not having any more news of him; from thus the persuasion that he would be the same that, by around that time, docked in Madeira and made himself call João Escórcio, surname taken from Scotland.
 The Escórcio or Escócio and Drummond surnames survive in Madeira, Azores (in this case, Drummond and variations such as Drumond, Durmond, Durmão, Dramonde, De Ormonde, Ormond, and Armond), and former colonies (such as Brazil).
 At the death of the 6th Earl of Perth, the last representative of his line, in 1878, many people from Madeira, Azores and Brazil intended to qualify for the inheritance, but they were unable to do so due to the lack of authentic documents.
 The arms of this family in Portugal are as follow: or, three waved fesses gules; crest: a greyhound gules, collared or, outgoing.